mjb logo

-What is the Length of Maternity Leave in California?
+How Long is Maternity Leave in California?

 Bringing a child into the world is a life-changing experience, but understanding your maternity leave rights shouldn’t feel like climbing a mountain.
 If you’re in California, you might wonder: how long is maternity leave in California?
+The answer depends on your individual circumstances and eligibility for different programs.

 Fortunately, the Golden State provides some of the most comprehensive maternity leave laws in the country.
 In this MJB Law Group guide, we’ll break it all down—from Pregnancy Disability Leave (PDL) and Family and Medical Leave Act (FMLA) to Paid Family Leave (CPFL)—to ensure you understand your rights, benefits, and responsibilities.